By Mike Kocsis | 7 minutes read | Last updated: October 6, 2025 Categories: Testosterone

 Both conditions are equally damaging to your hair.
 They cause hair thinning leading to hair loss.
 However, you can regrow your lost hair by tackling the thyroid disorder on time.

 A majority of teenagers are influenced by social media celebrities.
-They try to follow them and experiment with different hair procedures and hair styling methods just to look fashionable and trendy.
+They try to follow them and experiment with different hair procedures/products and hair styling methods just to look fashionable and trendy.

 Hair loss can be a side effect of certain medications.
 So, when you take those medications, your risk of losing hair increases.
-Some examples of these medications include cholesterol-lowering drugs, acne medicines, and antidepressants.
+Some examples of these medications include cholesterol-lowering drugs, chemotherapy, antibiotics, acne medicines and antidepressants.

 This kind of hair loss is temporary.
 In most cases, it can be reversed by stopping the intake of those medications.